IMI-Moodle-Projekt/docker-moodle/README.md

 * *password*: `Admin12_`

 ### Use Moodle
-Go to `http://localhost:80` and log in with your credentials.
+Go to `http://localhost:80` and log in with the admin credentials.

-#### Useful settings:
-CAN THIS BE SET VIA CLI?
-Go to "Site Administration" > "Analytics settings" and
- * uncheck "Analytics processes execution via command line only"
- * set Analysis time limit per model to 60 minutes
- * set "Keep analytics calculations for " to "Never delete calculations"

 ### The LaLA plugin
 #### Installation